-The term project is to add enhancements to your on-line music store.
+The term project is to add enhancements to your music store.
 This is your

 opportunity to be creative!